 Do not solely rely on a few high street banks for your mortgage, but also consider smaller building societies.

-A whole of the market advisor / broker can offer suitable mortgage advice and search the entire mortgage market on how much you are likely to be able to borrow on a cheapest possible mortgage deal.
+A whole of the market advisor/broker can offer suitable mortgage advice and search the entire mortgage market on how much you are likely to be able to borrow on the cheapest possible mortgage deal.

 Do not forget to check the mortgage advisor’s fee.
-Some will charge upfront fee for their services, others may charge on completion or on final offer of mortgage.
+Some will charge an upfront fee for their services, others may charge on completion or on the final offer of the mortgage.

 Pay your Existing Debts Off

 Pay off your existing credit card debts and any personal loans, so that the mortgage lender could offer you the maximum amount towards your annual income and the mortgage advisor could source the cheapest mortgage deal for you.

 Keep More Deposit Money Towards Your Mortgage Loan to Value